 In effect the roadside plants have comprised an extension of the original embankment colony which has become more prolific than the original.
 The accompanying chart shows how the roadside plants regularly out-number the others.
 Their appearance on the chart in 1998 reflects when they were first observed in the course of monitoring.
 They may well have been present before then, although it is a relatively new habitat, created by roadworks.
 The 'crash' in numbers for 2006 was at least in part the impact of highway strimming.
+An odd plant was found in 2017 some 890m south of the colony.
+Highway strimming again assailed the roadside population in 2018, reducing a count of over 120 plants on 12 July to seven or eight very small specimens later that month.

 There have been other shaded chalk sites of north west Kent in which this species has been discovered - some pits in the Stone / Greenhithe /Swanscombe area are mentioned in the table below.
 These have in the past sometimes harboured significant numbers of plants.
 David Johnson has pointed out that the Craylands Gorge population probably held the largest British population in the early 21st century.
 This is a deep shaded chalk cutting, excavated to serve as a mineral railway connecting chalk pits, but long disused in relation to its original purpose.
 Epipactis phyllanthes seems to have been first found here by John Palmer in 1979 and the maximum numbers recorded were 390 in 2001.
 Since then, the population has fallen away (see chart) without any obvious explanation - there do not seem to have been any marked habitat changes.
 This may be no more than the recognised tendency of the plant to come and go.
 A.J.
 Richards10 has stated that site occupancy seems rarely to exceed 30 years.
-He also mentions that the species is frequently associated with Pyrola minor (Common Wintergreen); however, at Craylands Gorge its association is with Pyrola rotundifolia
+He also mentions that the species is frequently associated with Pyrola minor (Common Wintergreen); however, at Craylands